20k/20k.github.io/_posts/2024-06-15-schwarzschild.markdown

 There's a reason I got into programming and not art

 [^blackholemass]: Black holes have no mass, in a relativistic stress-energy-tensor sense.
 This might be confusing, because A: Everyone talks about the mass of a black hole, and B: stuff clearly orbits a black hole.
 What black holes actually have is a mass equivalent parameter, which is often called $M$, and the effect that a black hole has on spacetime is equivalent to a mass-ive body with that mass.
-This effect is often referred to as mass, but is *not* the same thing as the everyday concept of mass, which is called 'matter'.
-This level of pedantry is necessary in the future, when we will begin to struggle what we mean by mass.
+This effect is often referred to as mass, but is *not* the same thing as the everyday concept of mass.
+This level of pedantry is necessary in the future, when we will begin to struggle with what we mean by mass.
 In the general case, there is no single definition for the mass of a black hole, and in some cases it is undefineable

 # Breaking down a simulation